A Minimal Subset Approach for Informed Keyframe Sampling in Large-Scale SLAM: Related Work

-\subsection{Related Work}
+\section{Related Work}

-Efficient implementations of pose graph optimization, such as \texttt{GTSAM}~\cite{gtsam}, \texttt{g2o}~\cite{g2o} and \texttt{iSAM2}~\cite{Kaess2011isam2} have significantly enhanced its scalability by leveraging factor graphs and incremental optimization techniques.
-Additionally, sparsification methods~\cite{Huang2013sparse, bai2021sparsification, Nam2024spectral} and hierarchical approaches~\cite{Guadagnino2022hipe, Tazaki2022multires} have further improved computational efficiency by reducing the number of active nodes in the optimization process.
+Efficient implementations of pose graph optimization have significantly enhanced its scalability by leveraging factor graphs and incremental optimization techniques.
+In more detail, \texttt{GTSAM}~\cite{gtsam} models probabilistic relationships using factor graphs and solves large-scale problems efficiently with solvers like \texttt{iSAM2}~\cite{Kaess2011isam2}, which incrementally updates the SLAM solution in real-time through a Bayes tree representation.
+Similarly, \texttt{g2o}~\cite{g2o} provides a versatile graph optimization framework, leveraging sparse pose graph connectivity for efficiency while supporting various parameterizations and loss functions.
+Furthermore, sparsification methods~\cite{bai2021sparsification, Nam2024spectral} and hierarchical approaches~\cite{Guadagnino2022hipe, Tazaki2022multires} have further improved efficiency by reducing the number of active nodes in the optimization process.
+Complementary to these back-end advances, Latif et al.~\cite{rrr2013} proposed \texttt{RRR}, which monitors pose-graph consistency over time and incrementally suppresses or removes spurious loop closures, improving robustness in long-term and multi-session mapping.
 However, despite these advances, loop closure detection remains a major bottleneck due to the large number of candidate pairs that must be checked and processed to add meaningful constraints to the pose graph.